A Million and One

 "A Million and One" is a song written by Yvonne Devaney, which was a hit single for Billy Walker, Dean Martin, and Vic Dana in 1966.

+Notable recordings

 "A Million and One" was first released by Billy Walker, in late May 1966.
 Walker's version reached No. 2 on Billboard's Hot Country Singles chart.

 Dean Martin's version spent 7 weeks on the Billboard Hot 100 chart, peaking at No. 41, while reaching No. 4 on Billboard's Easy Listening chart.
 In Canada, Martin's version reached No. 64 on the RPM 100 and No. 23 on the CHUM Hit Parade.

 Dean Martin's version was ranked No. 49 on Billboard's ranking of "Top Easy Listening Singles" of 1966.

 Vic Dana's version spent 3 weeks on the Billboard Hot 100 chart, peaking at No. 71, while reaching No. 24 on Billboard's Easy Listening chart.